China had a record $1.2 trillion trade surplus in 2025, as exports rose 6.6% in December

 “We continue to expect exports to act as a big growth driver in 2026,” said Jacqueline Rong, chief China economist at BNP Paribas.

-While China’s exports to the U.S. have fallen sharply since President Donald Trump returned to office and escalated his trade war with the world’s second-largest economy, that decline has been largely offset by shipments to other markets in South America, Southeast Asia, Africa and Europe.
+While China’s exports to the U.S. have fallen sharply for most of last year since President Donald Trump returned to office and escalated his trade war with the world’s second-largest economy, that decline has been largely offset by shipments to other markets in South America, Southeast Asia, Africa and Europe.

+Strong global demand for computer chips and other devices and the materials needed to make them were among categories that supported China’s exports, analysts said.

-Strong exports have helped keep China’s economy growing at an annual rate close to its official target of about 5%, while triggering alarm in countries that fear a flood of cheap imports are damaging local industries.
+China's strong exports have helped keep its economy growing at an annual rate close to its official target of about 5%.
+But that has triggered alarm in countries that fear a flood of cheap imports are damaging local industries.

+China faces a “severe and complex” external trade environment in 2026, Wang Jun, vice minister of China’s customs administration, told reporters in Beijing.
+But he said China’s “foreign trade fundamentals remain solid.”

 The head of the International Monetary Fund last month called for China to fix its economic imbalances and speed up its shift from reliance on exports by boosting domestic demand and investment.